 Quick Answer

 Liability insurance costs are rising sharply in 2026 due to social inflation, aggressive litigation, and larger jury awards.
-As of April 27, 2026, commercial auto liability rates have seen double-digit annual increases, and some contractors report premium hikes of 20–40% year-over-year, making coverage a top financial pressure point for U.S. businesses.
+Commercial auto liability rates have seen double-digit annual increases, and some contractors report premium hikes of 20–40% year-over-year, making coverage a top financial pressure point for U.S. businesses.

 Key Takeaways